springload/awesome-wagtail/README.md

 - [Introducing Wagtail](https://www.springload.co.nz/blog/introducing-wagtail/) - During the last few months we have spent a good amount of time working with Wagtail, a really cool CMS built on top of the well-known Django framework.
 - [Getting started in Wagtail, a newcomer's perspective](https://wagtail.io/blog/getting-started-wagtail-newcomers-perspective/) - Having used Drupal almost exclusively as my main tool of choice for a while now, I was asked to put together a build using Wagtail.
 By [@kiwimind](https://twitter.com/kiwimind).
 - [Présentation de Wagtail, le dernier CMS Django](http://makina-corpus.com/blog/metier/2016/presentation-de-wagtail-le-dernier-cms-django) - Wagtail est un CMS relativement récent dans l’écosystème Django.
 Pour autant, son jeune âge ne l’empêche pas de posséder de nombreuses fonctionnalités que nous découvrirons dans cet article.
+- [Getting Started With Wagtail](https://vix.digital/insights/getting-started-wagtail/) - Working extensively with Wagtail and the surrounding community, we have discovered a range of common pitfalls developers run into when beginning to deliver with Wagtail.

 ### Articles